agentsoz/matsim-melbourne/network/README.md

 ### Data

 To get started, you must first download the required input files for generating the network.
-The required input files depends on the point of entry and what functions are going to be used during network generation.
+The required input files depend on the selected entry point and what functions are going to be used during network generation.
 See `./data/README.md` for more details about the input files.
-An script is also provided that can be used to download relevant input files.
-For example, if starting point is from raw OSM and GTFS2PT is also going to be use, the following script will download the required inputs:
+A script is also provided that can be used to download relevant input files.
+For example, if the starting point is from raw OSM (entry point 1) and GTFS2PT is also going to be used to generate PT network, the following script will download the required inputs:
 ```
 cd data && ./prepare.sh -osm19 -gtfs19
 ```

 ## Overview of the process
-This diagram proves an overview of the network generation process.
+This diagram provides an overview of the network generation process.
 ![diagram](networkGeneration.svg)

 ## Building the network